Certificate of Added Qualification in Healthcare Improvement Program

 For the capstone submission deadline and instructions for a given CAQHI Program offering/group, learners should refer to the above Program Offerings list and select the respective offering in which they are enrolled.

-*Both of the required training courses (see Step 1 and Step 2 above) must be taken through the I-QIPS in order to qualify for the Certificate of Added Qualification in Healthcare Improvement.
+*Both of the required training courses (see Steps 1 - 2 above) must be taken through the I-QIPS in order to qualify for the Certificate of Added Qualification in Healthcare Improvement.

 Program Completion Certificate